ptupitsyn/ptupitsyn.github.io/_posts/2017-07-14-Ignite-Plugin.md

 }
 ```

 We are done!
-Quite a bit of a boilerplate code, but adding more logic to existing plugin is easy, just implement a pair of methods.
+Quite a bit of boilerplate code, but adding more logic to existing plugin is easy, just implement a pair of methods on both sides.
+Ignite uses [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) and unmanaged memory to exchange data between .NET and Java platforms within single process, which is simple and efficient.

 # Testing